 Sir Arthur Conan Doyle – A Detailing Genius

 Tigmanshu Dhulia, one of the best directors and actors of our generation, once said:

 “God lies in detailing.”

 To be more precise, better detailing makes art better.
 And this is where Sir Arthur Conan Doyle stands head and shoulders above the rest.
-The minute details that Holmes talks about is absolutely mesmerizing.
-These small nuances and satisfactory explanation for every doubt that arose in my mind makes the story not only quite interesting but also believable.
+The minute details that Holmes talks about are absolutely mesmerizing.
+These small nuances and satisfactory explanations for every doubt that arose in my mind make the story not only quite interesting but also believable.
 No wonder Sherlock Holmes enjoys a cult following even in today’s times.

 Readability & Language

 Like the first novel, The Sign of the Four, is quite easy to read, even for new readers.
 Sir Doyle uses simple sentences and keeps the matters quite digestible.
 However, what’s not so simple is the way Sherlock Holmes expresses his deductions and reasoning.
 However, that’s concerned more with the intelligence of the reader, rather than language.
 I personally found it a bit tricky and had to read certain paragraphs twice and thrice to understand what the detective said.
 A reader more intelligent than yours truly might have to do this.
 Nonetheless, re-reading doesn’t hamper the overall experience, and therefore, it is recommendable to anyone who wants to explore detective thrillers.